NERSC/spack-infrastructure/docs/spack_training.rst

       view: true

-The **blacklist_implicits: true** will ignore module generation for dependencies which is useful when you are building a large software stack, you don't want an explosion of modulefiles for utilities that you would never use.
-The **hash_length: 0** will avoid adding hash characters at end of modulefile, the **naming_scheme** will instruct spack the format of how modulefiles will be written on file-system.
-Now let's generate the modulefiles it generally a good idea to run this in debug mode to understand how files are being generated.
-The ``spack module tcl refresh`` command will generate tcl modules, it is good idea to specify ``--delete-tree -y`` which will delete the root of module tree and ``-y`` will accept confirmation.
+The ``blacklist_implicits: true`` will ignore module generation for dependencies which is useful when you are building a large software stack, you don't want an explosion of modulefiles for utilities that you would never use.
+The ``hash_length: 0`` will avoid adding hash characters at end of modulefile, the ``naming_scheme`` will instruct Spack how to format the modulefiles being written on the file-system.
+Now let's generate the modulefiles.
+It is generally a good idea to run this in debug mode to understand how files are being generated.
+The ``spack module tcl refresh`` command will generate ``tcl`` modules, it is good idea to specify ``--delete-tree -y`` which will delete the root of module tree and ``-y`` will accept confirmation.
 In the output take note of where modulefiles are being written.
 You will see a list of specs as ``BLACKLISTED_AS_IMPLICIT`` which are specs that will not generate modulefiles